 Side Gigs for Teachers: Ways to Actually Make Money is the book you’ll need to check out if you want to make some money in your spare time.
-And let’s face it, when you’re teaching English in Korea, especially at a university (5 months vacation!), or public school (desk-warming), you have an abundance of free time.
+And let’s face it.
+When you’re teaching English in Korea, especially at a university (5 months vacation!), or public school (desk-warming), you have an abundance of free time.
 Why not find good side jobs for teachers?

 Admittedly, I wasted my first few years in Korea doing almost nothing of substance with my vacation time.
 It’s one of my life regrets.